odoo/documentation/content/applications/finance/expenses.rst

 First, click :guilabel:`New`, and then fill out the various fields on the form.

-- :guilabel:`Description`: Enter a short description for the expense in the :guilabel:`Description` field.
+- :guilabel:`Description`: enter a short description for the expense in the :guilabel:`Description` field.
 This should be short and informative, such as `lunch with client` or `hotel for conference`.
-- :guilabel:`Category`: Select the expense category from the drop-down menu that most closely corresponds to the expense.
+- :guilabel:`Category`: select the expense category from the drop-down menu that most closely corresponds to the expense.
 For example, an airplane ticket would be appropriate for an expense :guilabel:`Category` named :guilabel:`Air Travel`.
 - :guilabel:`Total`: Enter the total amount paid for the expense in one of two ways: